MarcosBL/DimSim/README.md

 	Now try to run Build script
 		cd <ParentDirectory>/v4.1/Product/Build/Scripts/SF_RPM_Script/

-New DimSim Build script
+* New DimSim Build script

 	 ant -f DimSim_x86_build.xml

+This will build all components bar the reflector at this stage.
+You can copy the Product/bin/ConferenceServer_Template/linuxdist/DimSimConf-4.5/ ConferenceServer/apache-tomcat-5.5.17/webapps directory to your own Tomcat installation to test.

-Old rpm build script
+* Old DimDim rpm build script
+Tries building all components including the Reflector and creates an RPM.
+Testing indicates it is likely to fail however.

 	ant -f Dimdim_SF_32_v4.5_build.xml build

 	You can find RPM under RPMS/<architecture> directory